Here you are...you’ve jumped back into your exercise routine. You’ve done a gym session or gone for a run, and you’re feeling absolutely great!

 Lack of muscle pain and soreness doesn’t equal a bad workout.

 Studies show that soreness itself (using a scale from 0 to 10 to assess the level of soreness) is a poor indicator of muscle adaptation and growth.

 There are many factors that influence how DOMS presents itself in individuals, and there is a real variability, even between people with similar genetics and even among highly-trained lifters and athletes.

-So, while comparing notes (and commiserating) with your training buddies is all part of the process, soreness and DOMS isn’t the best gauge of how effective your workout was or who’s in better shape.
+So, while comparing notes with your training buddies is all part of the process, soreness and DOMS isn’t the best gauge of how effective your workout was or who’s in better shape.

 If you experience muscle soreness up to 3 days after working out, it means you’re overdoing it.

 How can I prevent muscles aches and soreness?

 There are a number of simple techniques which can really make a difference in preventing and alleviating muscle aches and soreness while still ensuring that you are getting the results you want from your workout.